swamp milkweed

 Habitat and range

-Habitat: Moist to wet, neutral to slightly acidic soil in partial to full sun.
-Wild populations are found in open floodplains, lakeshores, ditches, and wet prairies.
-Obligate wetland status (OBL) in Midwest, facultative (FACW) in Great Plains.
+Habitat: Moist to wet, neutral to slightly acidic soil; partial to full sun open floodplains, lakeshores, ditches, wet prairies.
+Wetland Indicator Status is Obligate Wetland (OBL) for the Midwest.
 Benefits from irrigation in production systems.

 Conservation status: Global- G5, secure; Arizona, Mississippi, Montana, and Nevada- S1, critically imperiled; Arkansas, Idaho, and Louisiana- S2, imperiled; Wyoming- S2/S3 imperiled to vulnerable; Georgia- S3, vulnerable (NatureServe)